Chapter 19 : Truths

-James was meant to return today but I wasn’t too sure when so I was trying to research if he won or not before he came so it looked like I had some interest in it.
+James was meant to return today but I wasn’t too sure when so I was trying to research if he won or not before he came so it looked like I had some interest in it but everyone I had asked were busy with their own things so they either didn’t watch the match or I couldn’t meet with them; or some just didn’t keep up with Quidditch.

 Don’t look at me like that!
-The chasers are okay and the beaters were really good but the seeker and the keeper were hopeless.
-I mean, I know that I’m awful at Quidditch but I didn’t try out for a professional team.
+The chasers were okay and the beaters were really good but the seeker and the keeper were hopeless.
+I mean, I know that I was awful at Quidditch but I didn’t try out for a professional team.

 I put a movie on and curled up on the couch with Lionel.
-The movie started and immediately I started falling asleep.
+He ran away to hide under the couch.
+I sighed and pressed the remote to start the movie.
+I lasted about ten minutes before my eyelids started to droop and I fell asleep.

 “Reese?” a voice whispered.
 I scrunched my eyes and mumbled something incoherent.

 “Reese, come on.
-Wake up.”
-The voice was now accompanied with a shake of my shoulder.
+Wake up,” the voice was now accompanied with a slight shake of my shoulder.
 “Reese, you need to get up.”
+I moaned at the disturbance.

 “Yeah?”
 I looked at him, and he was smiling at me.
-I stared at him for a moment before throwing my arms around him, snuggling into his collar bone.
+I stared at him for a moment letting my thoughts straighten out before throwing my arms around him, snuggling into his collar bone, finally realising that he was actually home.

 I laughed and said, “Kicking me like a kung-fu ninja.
 How were the games?”
-He faltered and I pulled away from him, worried.
+He faltered and I immediately became worried.
 “What’s wrong?”
-I asked.
+I asked, my hands absentmindedly running through his hair.
+It was due for a cut soon.

 “Well, we were playing the Tornadoes, Roxy’s team right?”
 I nodded and he continued, “Well, Roxy got some game time and since she knows my plays like the back of her hand she kept intercepting and I kept intercepting hers, and after Mullens caught the Snitch the coach came up to me and Roxy to just do a play together because he wanted to see how we worked together.”
 I nodded again, trying to take it all in.
 “And so we did and he wanted to give me a spot.”